AlexRaudvee/Sentiment_Analysis_Tiwitter/README.md

     Ask the link from Ansat
   4. Telegram (communication)
     To be added in the group chat, text +34 699 840 177 !

+## Description of files

+  config.py - pathes to any files that are going to be used and any aditional configs imports.py - all imports used for the code loading_data.py - code that is used for loading all json data in the database main.ipynb - Jupiter Noutbook with the main code where we define functions and runing the main code trial_string_file.json - test json files for the code